How bone marrow donation works

 - Your stem cells regenerate fully within about 4 to 6 weeks.

 Procedure standards for the US donor program are published by the HRSA C.W.
 Bill Young Cell Transplantation Program.
+Recovery ranges come from the NMDP after-donation guidance.
 A peer-reviewed study of PBSC donors in Haematologica (Pulsipher et al., 2019) tracked donor symptoms during collection and recovery over the following year, and found that the most common effects — bone pain and fatigue — were usually short-lived, with most donors recovering within weeks.

 Bone marrow harvest: when it’s chosen and what happens

 The surgical harvest is the older method, and for most of the public it is still the mental image of “donating bone marrow.”
-In reality it is now the minority path, used in roughly one in five US donations.
+In reality it is now the minority path, used in about one in ten donations, according to NMDP.
 Here is when it is chosen and exactly what the day involves.

 When harvest is chosen (not PBSC)